Varamil/grist-widget/kanban2/README.md

     * *Tilt*: if checked, cards are randomly rotated, giving a “post-it” look to the cards, but the cards then appear slightly blurred, so some may prefer to disable this option to have straight cards.
     * *Compact*: if checked, uses a compact display, spaces are reduced, the add button is placed in the column title and not at the top of the cards.
     * *Read only*: if checked, the kanban is read-only.
+    * *Hide editing form* : If checked, the form that appears when you click on a card will no longer be displayed.
+This is useful if you want to develop your own form in another related widget.
 * *Localization*: offers the user the option of making their own translation of the widget (for languages not offered by default).
 To create a new translation, first click on the *Extract* button, which will list all the texts to be translated.
 Then, by clicking on the chevron “>”, define the translation for each element.
 By saving the options, your translation will be taken into account.
 Feel free to share your translations by creating an *issue* on this Github.
 Click on the *Export* button to copy your translations to the clipboard, and then simply paste the content into your *issue*.

 ## Use